mogui/mogui.github.com/_posts/2011-06-14-iosfacebookcommentwidget.markdown

 For now only login with Facebook ID works, the other three are disabled;

-Nothing has to be setted and doesn't rely on any other library just include the 3 files and include the header one: [code lang="obj-c"]#import
+Nothing has to be setted and doesn't rely on any other library just include the 3 files and include the header one:
-"FacebookCommentsWidgetViewController.h"[/code] Using it is damn simple, it is an indipendent ViewController+View so you just have to add his view to your layout:

 {% highlight objc %}
+ #import "FacebookCommentsWidgetViewController.h"
+//Using it is damn simple, it is an indipendent ViewController+View so you just have to add his view to your layout:

 FacebookCommentsWidgetViewController *fb = [[FacebookCommentsWidgetViewController alloc] initWithFrame:self.view.bounds
 	type:FacebookCommentsWidgetTypeFixed andUrl:@"http://maustbeavlidurl.com"];